Socket Programming Basics: A Tiny TCP Port Reachability Checker in Python

 print(row)

 Run this and a row where Telnet shows open is an instant audit finding.
-The same structure, pointed at your real management subnet, becomes a daily exposure check.
+The same structure, pointed at a real management subnet, becomes a daily exposure check.

 Going Faster: A Note on Concurrency

 Checking ports one at a time is fine for a handful of hosts but slow for hundreds, because each check spends most of its time waiting.
 That waiting is the perfect case for concurrency.
-We are keeping today single-threaded to stay focused, but here is the shape of the speedup using the standard library’s thread pool — tuck it away for when you need it:
+Today’s examples stay single-threaded to keep the focus clear, but here is the shape of the speedup using the standard library’s thread pool — worth filing away for later:

 from concurrent.futures import ThreadPoolExecutor